richwesley/flashcard-generator/README.md

 #### readjsonfile.js and writejsonfile.js
     Since JSON file cannot be appended, these modules are used to read the JSON file and then 're'write the file after the new card is created.
+#### partial.js
+    Since the full sentence is being stored in ClozeCard.js, this module creates the partial sentence (i.e. the sentence - the 'cloze') which is used during actual game play.